andreyv/sbupdate/README.md

 * Configure `/etc/sbupdate.conf` (see [Configuration](#configuration))
 * Run `sudo sbupdate` for first-time image generation

-For each kernel `/boot/vmlinuz-<NAME>` a signed UEFI image will be generated, by default in `/boot/EFI/Arch/<NAME>-signed.efi`.
+For each kernel variant given in `KERNEL_VARIANTS` a signed UEFI image will be generated, by default in `/boot/EFI/Arch/<NAME>-signed.efi`.
 Additional images can be generated if multiple initramfs are configured.
 Now you can [add these images](#direct-booting-vs-boot-manager) to your UEFI firmware or